 Things to do for AI and Big Data to really help us: MANY

-First of all we need to break down prejudices and fears about AI, and help the population understand how we can limit the risks that the use of AI entails.
-The greatest fear of all is that artificial intelligence gets out of hand, controlling (or fighting) its "creators".
-Stephen Hawking put artificial intelligence on the list of dangers to the survival of the human race.
+First of all, we must break down prejudices and fears about AI, and help the population understand how we can limit the risks that the use of AI entails.
+The greatest fear of all is that artificial intelligence will get out of hand, controlling (or fighting) its “creators”.
+Stephen Hawking put artificial intelligence among the threats to the survival of the human race.

-I do not think the situation is so gloomy, but I agree with those who stress the need to prepare adequately for the use of AI in healthcare.
+I don't think the situation is that grim, but I agree with those who highlight the need to adequately prepare for the use of AI in healthcare.
 We need a few things to avoid problems:

 - Creation of applicable and mandatory ethical standards for the entire healthcare sector.

-- Gradual development of AI to allow time to prevent any disadvantages.
+- Gradual development of AI to have time to prevent any disadvantages.

-- Medical professionals: training on the functioning of AI in medical contexts.
+- Medical professionals: training on how AI works in medical contexts.

-- Patients: habit of AI and less and less distrust.
+- Patients: accustomed to AI and increasingly less distrust.

 - For those who develop AI solutions: more communication to the general public on the potential benefits and risks.